-- Place clean equipment on a plastic sheet or aluminum foil to avoid direct contact with contaminated media. - Keep contaminated equipment and tools separate from clean equipment and tools. - u Clean boots before entering the boat.
+- Avoid or minimize handling of equipment, tools, and supplies by multiple people. - Clean or disinfect touch surfaces, handheld equipment, tools, and supplies frequently. - Place clean equipment on a plastic sheet or aluminum foil to avoid direct contact with contaminated media. - Keep contaminated equipment and tools separate from clean equipment and tools. - Clean boots before entering the boat.

-9.2 Personnel Decontamination
+9.2 PERSONNEL DECONTAMINATION